indexsupply/golden-axe/fe/src/static/docs/index.md

 Index Supply can be white labeled.
 Please reach out to setup an account: [support@indexsupply.com](mailto:support@indexsupply.com)

-APIs require an provisioning key that will be established out-of-band.
+APIs require a provisioning key that will be established out-of-band.

-Authentication is *http basic authentication* with the provisioning key set in the user portion of the authorzation header.
+Authentication is *http basic authentication* with the provisioning key set in the user portion of the authorization header.
 The Authorization header should be base64 encoded per RFC 7617.
 For example: `curl https://$secret:@www.indexsupply.net`.

 All requests should be sent to: `www.indexsupply.net` Normal, user based api traffic is sent to `api.indexsupply.net`.